Charlotte-St/readme-generator/Sample/README.md

 * [Questions](#Questions)

 ## Installation
-Test
+Users must install node, npm, and inquirer in order for this application to work.
+After installing those, users should intall this app.
+This app can be called from the command line.

 ## Usage
-Test
+This project can be used to do something cool.

 ## License
-This repository is licensed under [a Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This repository is licensed under [an Mit license](https://opensource.org/licenses/MIT).

 ## Contributing
 undefined